 Celery, lettuce, and similar veggies don’t contain many vitamins.
 Therefore, they should be avoided in exchange for higher-quality veggies.

 There are some nutritional benefits to celery, but these don’t outweigh the cons.
+Besides, there are plenty of other options with a better benefits.

 Downsides of Feeding Budgies Celery